sl5net/SL5-aura-service/docs/CreatingNewPluginModules.md

 To disable a module, you must add an entry for it in the `PLUGINS_ENABLED` dictionary within your settings file and set its value to `False`.

+(Optional) For True/False, you can also use 1/0.
+However, this is uncommon and can reduce readability.

 **Example (`config/settings.py`):**
 ```python
 # A dictionary to explicitly control the state of modules.